CALL FOR COMPETITIONS

 - Participants should not have access to the ground-truthed dataset until the end of the competition, the evaluation should be done by the organizers.

-- The basic length of reports of the competitions is the same as for the regular paper (i.e., 6 pages).
+- The length and format of reports of the competitions are the same as for the regular papers (15 pages max and LNCS format).
 If there are circumstances to be considered, upon request, Competition Chairs may allow additional pages for the competitions’ reports, if necessary.

 - The results of competitions will be announced during a dedicated session of the ICDAR 2021 conference.

 - Each competition has to be presented with a poster at a prominent place at the conference venue.
 All accepted long-term competitions will be presented orally in a dedicated session as mentioned above.

 Based on the analysis of the received proposals, the competitions chairs will first synchronize with the competitions organizers and then submit a proposal to the program committee, in order to finalize the organization of the competitions.

 All proposals should be submitted by electronic mail to the Competition Chairs (Foteini Liwicki and Harold Mouchère) via:

 Note that we opt at accepting a significantly lower number of competitions than in the past.
 We encourage that competitions are open for a longer time (long-term).